JakubDziworski/JakubDziworski.github.io/_posts/2016-04-01-antlr_visitor_vs_listener.md

 ```

 The class consist of zero or more methods.
-The methods consist of instructions.
+The methods consist of zero or more instructions.
 That's all.

 We'd like to parse the code to "Class" object: